top of page

 GENETIC X ENVIRONMENT INTERPLAY

-Taken together, it is likely a complex interaction between environmental influences and genetic influences that contribute to the development of problematic eating.
-By modeling both the contribution of environmental factors and genetic risk, we can development a better understanding of who is most suspectible to problematic eating and the most effective targets for prevention and intervention.
+Taken together, it is likely a complex interaction between both proximal and distal environmental influences and genetic influences that contribute to the development of problematic eating.
+By modeling both the contribution of environmental factors and genetic risk, we can develop a better understanding of who is most suspectible to problematic eating and the most effective targets for prevention and intervention.

 CONTACT US